BlueStar03/bluestar03.github.io/chronicle-destiny/lyndis-chronicle.md

     - Whichever nurse is closest to Lyndi will pick the closest row that aligns with their trait.

-    - The warm nurse will pick the row closest to Lyndi, and the focus nurse will pick the row closest to Lannet.
+    - Nurse Wilma will pick the row closest to Lyndi, and the Nurse Flannie will pick the row closest to Lannet.

     - The remaining veteran nurse will take the last row.